Search Health Tests

 What's included

 Brain imaging reveals the structural health of the brain.
-A head MRI can detect early signs of brain shrinkage, white-matter changes, microvascular injury, and other structural issues that contribute to memory decline.
+A head MRI can measure signs of brain shrinkage, white-matter changes, microvascular injury, and other structural issues that contribute to memory decline.
 Imaging is often used alongside blood biomarkers to create a more complete picture of brain health.

 Genetic testing identifies inherited factors that influence dementia risk.
 ApoE genotyping examines the presence of the ApoE ε4 allele, the strongest genetic predictor of late-onset Alzheimer’s disease.
 Knowing your genetic profile empowers proactive lifestyle, nutritional, and medical strategies to protect long-term cognitive health.